|

 Mahan left and

-1871.
-He remarried in 1866.
-It was during these years he wrote his classic
+another Mary, 15 years his junior.
+It was during these years he wrote

-work "Baptism Of the Holy Ghost".
-His views on holiness became
+his classic work "Baptism of the Holy Ghost".
+His views on holiness

-popular.
-He had an ongoing relationship with Dr. and Mrs Palmer, and asked
+became popular.
+He had an ongoing relationship with Dr. Palmer and his

-Cullis and William E. Boardman in the "Higher Life" movement.
+E. Boardman in the "Higher Life" movement.
+Feeling there

-Feeling there was support for his teaching he moved to England, in 1874,
+was support for his teaching he moved to England, in 1874, where he lived

 In 1876 Mahan's